-Discount rate risk A decrease in the discount rate will increase the end of service benefits plan liability.
-Change in salaries risk The present value of the end of service benefit plan liability is calculated by reference to the estimated future salaries of plan participants.
-As such, an increase in the salaries of the plan participants will increase the plan's liability.
+Discount rate risk A decrease in the discount rate will increase the Change The present value of the end of service benefit p in salaries future salaries of plan participants.
+As such, an i risk increase the plan's liability.